Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: The virtual projection with Chern character being the volume form

-In order to obtain a formulation of the degree as an index, we start by constructing a line bundle $E_Y$ over an arbitrary even dimensional manifold $Y$ such that the only non-constant term in $\ch[E_Y]$ is of top degree.
-The idea is to use the tautological line bundle over $S^2$ and the fact that $S^{2n}$ is the smashed products of $n$ copies of $S^2$ to define a line bundle over $S^{2n}$ for arbitrary $n$.
-Under the diffeomorphism $S^2\cong P^1_\C$, the projective complex line, we take the complex coordinate $z$ on $S^2$ corresponding to one of the affine charts.
-In the $z$-chart the tautological line bundle is defined by the projection valued function $p_0:\C\to M_2(\C)$ which is given as
+In order to obtain a formulation of the degree as an index, we start by constructing a vector bundle $E_Y$ over an arbitrary even dimensional oriented manifold $Y$ such that the only non-constant term in $\ch[E_Y]$ is of top degree.
+The idea is to use the Bott element in $K^0(\R^{2n})$, which defines a virtual rank zero bundle on a coordinate neighborhood in $Y$ and extend this to a virtual bundle on $Y$.